praxxis/javascript/README.md

     var totalScore = this.reviewScore + ' total score';
     ```

-  - Use `parseInt` for Numbers and always with a radix for type casting.
+  - Use `parseInt` for Numbers and always with a radix (the second argument to `parseInt`) for type casting.
   - If for whatever reason you are doing something wild and `parseInt` is your bottleneck and need to use Bitshift for [performance reasons](http://jsperf.com/coercion-vs-casting/3), leave a comment explaining why and what you're doing.

     ```javascript